Luke-Fost3r/Portfolio-Luke/README.md

 # Portfolio-Luke
-A collection of my current projects on my journey to become a computer scientist, feel free to explore, and see how I approached different problems
+A collection of my current projects on my journey as a computer scientist, feel free to explore, and see how I approached different problems

 Disciplined and driven Computer Science student with a love for writing code and a fascination for